Skip to main content

 Social media groups focused on helping ASU students find off-campus roommates and sublets are also valuable resources, and many can be found on Instagram or Facebook.
 When using these online tools, it’s important to be cautious by knowing your own personal requirements to make sure that you are compatible with potential roommates.

-By utilizing these resources, students can find compatible roommates and create a positive living environment during their time at ASU.
+These resources make it easier to find compatible roommates and build a positive living environment throughout your time at ASU.

 Read Next: How Does Roommate Matching Work at Rambler?